Ticino: Economy

-Lugano is Switzerland's third largest financial center after Zurich and Geneva.
+Lugano is Switzerland's third largest financial centre after Zurich and Geneva.
 The banking industry alone has 8,400 employees and generates 17% of the gross cantonal product.
 Because of Ticino's shared language and culture, its financial industry has very close ties to Italy.
-In 2017, Ticino had an unemployment rate of 4%, higher than the Switzerland average where it was estimated at 3.7%.
+In 2017, Ticino had an unemployment rate of 4%, higher than the Switzerland average which was estimated at 3.7%.

 Frontalieri, commuter workers living in Italy (mostly in the provinces of Varese and Como) but working regularly in Ticino, form a large part (over 20%) of the workforce, far larger than in the rest of Switzerland, where the rate is below 5%.
 Foreigners in general hold 44.3% of all the jobs, again a much higher rate than elsewhere in the Confederation (27%).
 Frontalieri are usually paid less than Swiss workers for their jobs, and tend to serve as low-cost labour.

 Italy is by far Ticino's most important foreign trading partner, but there's a huge trade deficit between imports (5 billion CHF) and exports (1.9 billion).
 By 2013, Germany had become the canton's main export market, receiving 23.1% of the total, compared to 15.8% for Italy and 9.9% for the United States.
 Many Italian companies relocate to Ticino, either temporarily or permanently, seeking lower taxes and an efficient bureaucracy: just as many Ticinese entrepreneurs doing business in Italy complain of red tape and widespread protectionism.
 The region has been attracting multinational companies particularly from the fashion industry due to its closeness to Milan.
 Hugo Boss, Gucci, VF Corporation and other popular brands are located there.
 Because the international fashion business has become a significant employer for Swiss and Italians alike, the region has also been termed the "Fashion Valley".

 Three of the world's largest gold refineries are based in Ticino, including the Pamp refinery in Castel San Pietro, the leading manufacturer of minted gold bars.

 Large companies based in the canton include: Bally, Hupac.

-The opening of the Gotthard Railway in 1882 led to the establishment of a sizeable tourist industry mostly catering to German-speakers, although since the early 2000s the industry has suffered from the competition of more distant destinations.
+The opening of the Gotthard Railway in 1882 led to the establishment of a sizeable tourist industry mostly catering to German speakers, although since the early 2000s the industry has suffered from the competition of more distant destinations.
 In 2011, 1,728,888 overnight stays were recorded.
 The mild climate throughout the year makes the canton a popular destination for hikers.
 The high Alps of Ticino include numerous tourist facilities such as the Monte Generoso Railway, the Ritom Funicular and the Cardada Cableway.
 Among other tourist attractions are the Verzasca Dam, popular with bungee jumpers, and Swissminiatur in Melide, a miniature park featuring scale models of over 120 Swiss monuments.
 The Brissago Islands on Lake Maggiore are the only Swiss islands south of the Alps, and house botanical gardens with 1,600 different plant species from five continents.